Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 </script>
 ```

 The format of this code is presented on the right. `LABEL_NAME` is the internal name of the text label. `LABEL_VALUE` is the text that is shown in the storefront.
-You'll find the label names and the default values in the [attached document](https://support.ecwid.com/hc/en-us/article_attachments/115000049609/Ecwid_storefront_labels.html).

 For example:
 to replace the "Shopping Bag" text with "Shopping Cart" in the bag widget and "your bag" page, we need to add the following code before this line: